New Ryanair baggage rules

-Recently, I updated you through my article, Luggage News – Gossip.
-I gave you a hint on likely changes to Ryan’s Luggage Policy on the cabin and unchecked baggage.
+In my most recent article, Luggage News – Gossip.
+I hinted on likely changes in Ryan’s Luggage Policy in relation to cabin and unchecked baggage.
 By then, it was not confirmed if the policy was bound to change.

-I am here to inform you that it’s now official.
+In this update, I intend to inform you that this is now official.
 Ryanair has confirmed that many customers will no longer be able to take two pieces of luggage into the cabin.

 BBC’s report Ryanair Cuts Cabin Baggage Limit to Speed up Boarding has confirmed this.

-According to the report, Ryanair is making these changes starting from November this year, 2017.
+The report states that Ryanair is making these changes with effect from November this year, 2017.
 This has come about as a solution to ease delays after too many customers took two bags on board.

 The airline will no longer allow customers to bring a second carry-on bag for free.
 Ryanair has resorted to introducing this policy as a way of solving a long outstanding problem the airline has been experiencing with its passengers.

 Some customers had been ‘abusing’ the policy by taking on bags, up to three times the permissible size.
 As a result, this has been causing flight delays.

 Under the new changes, passengers without priority boarding will only be able to take one smaller carry-on bag on board the aircraft.
 Also, Ryanair is going to lower its checked-bag fees and increase the check-in bag allowance from 15kg to 20kg.